Skyway Water & Sewer District

 What We Are -- Who We Serve

 Skyway Water & Sewer District is a Special Purpose District located in the West Hill area of unincorporated King County.
 The West Hill area includes the neighborhoods of Bryn Mawr, Campbell Hill, Earlington, Hilltop, Lakeridge, Panorama View, Skycrest and Skyway.
 The District shares service boundaries with the cities of Renton, Tukwila, Seattle, and King County Water District #125.
-Skyway's service area is approximately 1.5 square miles for water (serving 3,250 customers) and 3 square miles for sewer (serving 3,700 customers).
-The District maintains approximately 48 miles of sewer system piping and 35 miles of water mains.
+Skyway's service area is approximately 1.8 square miles for water (serving 3,400 customers) and 2.7 square miles for sewer (serving 4,100 customers).
+The District maintains approximately 40 miles of water mains and 48 miles of sewer system piping.

 How We Operate